SAP-archive/teched2020-DAT163/README.md

 2. Rename 'Customers_US2.parquet' and 'Sales_data.csv' to 'Customers_US2_##.parquet' and 'Sales_data_##.csv'
 <br>Note: where ## is the number assigned to you

+## Disclaimer
+Your screen shots may look different than those in the exercises; they may contain addition content, depending on what other users have entered.

 ## Exercises

 - [Exercise 1 - Profiling, Factsheet, Catalog, and Glossary](exercises/ex0/)